Swedish cuisine: Beer

 Beer is also widely consumed in Sweden and the typical Swedish beer is lager of a bright and malty kind.
 The brands Pripps Blå and Norrlands Guld are common examples.
 In the last few decades, many small breweries (microbreweries) have emerged all over Sweden offering a wide range of styles and brands.
 Nils Oscar Brewery, Dugges Ale och Porterbryggeri and Närke Kulturbryggeri are examples of these young Swedish microbreweries.
 Many microbreweries in Sweden are inspired by the US craft beer movement, brewing American styles or styles commonly associated with American craft breweries, e.g. American Pale Ale and American IPA.

 Food and society

 Brödinstitutet ('The Bread Institute') once campaigned with a quotation from the Swedish National Board of Health and Welfare, recommending eating six to eight slices of bread daily.
 Drinking milk has also been recommended and campaigned for by the Swedish National Board of Health and Welfare; it is often recommended to drink two to three glasses of milk per day.
 A survey conducted on behalf of Mjölkfrämjandet, an organisation promoting consumption of Swedish milk, concluded that 52% of Swedes surveyed drink milk at least once a day, usually one glass with lunch and another glass or two in the evening or morning.

 Low-fat products, wholemeal bread and other alternatives are common; grocery stores usually sell milk in four or five different fat levels, from 3% to 0.1%.

+According to various personal accounts, many Swedish families previously considered it inappropriate to feed children from another family.
+Visiting children could be asked to leave at dinnertime or to wait in another room, or the host family would call the visitor's parents and ask for permission.
+However, this norm seems to have faded by the 1990s.